kronosapiens/kronosapiens.github.io/_posts/2025-12-14-pairwise-paradigm.md

 As a continuous process, things get even better.
 If we assume that only ~25% of the items undergo meaningful change in a given quarter, we can sustain a continuous funding process _indefinitely_ with an attention cost of **5 minutes per item per year**.

-Further, given a sufficiently robust reputation system, we could imagine running "campaigns" in which the majority of the community contributes to initial project filtering, followed by experts who resolve only the highest-ambiguity pairs, or who focus their attention on adjudicating between the outputs of funding mechanisms themselves.
+Further, given a sufficiently robust **reputation system**, we could imagine running seasonal "campaigns" in which the community contributes _en masse_ to project filtering, followed by experts who resolve the highest-ambiguity pairs or adjudicate between the outputs of funding mechanisms themselves.
-Participants could be rewarded with sought-after digital collectibles, helping solidify a public-spirited identity among ecosystem participants.
+Participants could be rewarded with sought-after **digital collectibles**, serving as reputation attestations and cultivating a public-spirited group identity.

 The net effect is that of an always-on social choice "sensor" -- a solar panel for governance -- collecting ambient preference information and converting it into actionable outputs in real-time.